17 Best Destinations for Vegan/Vegetarian Travelers

-Texas is probably the last place you’d think of as being vegan-friendly, but in the city of Austin, you’ll find lots of fantastic options.
-In fact, in 2013, PETA named the city the most vegan-friendly in the entire nation.
-It may not have the most vegan eateries, or the highest concentration of vegan restaurants, but it does have momentum, and the people to keep it going.
+The Lone Star State is probably the last place you’d think of, but there are tons of vegetarian-friendly restaurants in Texas.
+In the city of Austin, you’ll find lots of fantastic options.
+In fact, PETA once named the city the most vegan-friendly in the entire nation.
+It may not have the most vegan eateries or the highest concentration of vegan restaurants, but it does have momentum, and the people to keep it going.
 There is a group of dedicated, and creative, folks that go the extra step to make it happen.
-In less than a five-year period, Austin went from having just one vegan restaurant, Casa de Luz, to an explosion of vegan eateries – about five opening every year since.
+In less than a five-year period, Austin went from having just one vegan restaurant, Casa de Luz, to an explosion of vegan eateries.
 Today you can enjoy tasty chalupas with soy chorizo at Guero’s Taco Bar and the famous Freeto Burrito at the Vegan Yacht, along with a multitude of other options – not to mention the chance to experience the city’s legendary music scene and unique culture.

 Glasgow has also been acclaimed for its vegan food scene, in fact, it’s been voted the friendliest place for vegan travelers in the United Kingdom.
 This destination is not all that surprising, considering that the city has a history of radical politics, innovative live music and bar-based socializing, veganism fits in well.
 Mono, in the Merchant City area, has a light, modern menu with vegan takes on popular international fare, including Vietnamese salad and porcini risotto, bean burritos and nasi gorging.
 The bar brews its own beer and also has a massive and airy performance space where you can listen to outstanding musicians while enjoying your meal.
 You’ll find good vegan pub grub at the Flying Duck, as well as many tasty meat-free options at most other pubs in the city today.

-Singapore is renowned for its extensive vegan and vegetarian dishes that can be found at up-market eateries as well as traditional hawker markets.
+A top foodie destination in Asia, Singapore is renowned for its extensive vegan and vegetarian dishes that can be found at up-market eateries as well as traditional hawker markets.
 Both Malay and Singaporean cuisine tend to use lots of tofu.
 The bugis area is home to two temples that are popular for sightseers, a Hindu and Chinese temple.
 Next to the Hindu temple, you’ll find a famous vegetarian mall offer a wide variety of tasty dishes, including vegan options.
 With a rather sizeable South Indian population, you’ll find a multitude of Indian vegetarian and vegan restaurants too.
-If you get tired of eating Asian, head to Original Sin in Holland Village which specializes in Mediterranean cuisine.
+If you get tired of eating Asian, head to Original Sin Restaurant in Holland Village, which specializes in Mediterranean cuisine.
 A hankering for Taiwanese?
 Enjoy banquet-style dishes at Lotus on Balestier Road.
-If you still need more options, visit the Singapore Vegetarian Society’s website at vegetarian-society.org for a full list of places to eat.

-Tel Aviv’s vegan craze seems to have really taken off after it was noticed by Table Magazine in 2012 – though it’s almost always had lots of delicious options.
-Nearly one in 20 residents describe themselves as vegan, according to an article in British Airways’ in-flight magazine.
+Tel Aviv’s vegan craze seems to have really taken off.
 In fact, you can even get vegan pizza at Domino’s.
 Staples like falafels can be found pretty much anywhere, and you can get especially tasty veggie shawarma at the aptly named Veg Shawarma.
 At City Tree, an “ecology project” in Tel Aviv which teaches urban dwellers how to live a sustainable and green lifestyle in the heart of the city, you can enjoy a place to spend the night and chat with other vegans.
 The owner also hosts workshops on vegan nutrition and permaculture.